Rayhatron/matthewgraybosch.com/_pages/books/books-silentclarion.md

 ## How to Purchase

 *Silent Clarion* is currently only available as a Kindle eBook.
+I will provide updates on the print edition as soon as information is available, and I apologize for the inconvenience.

+{% include kindle-embed.html src="https://read.amazon.com/kp/embed?asin=B01MCWCSPA&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_-B0PybVKME16B&tag=starbreaker-20" caption="Preview of *Silent Clarion* courtesy of Amazon.<br />Cover art by Eugene Teplitsky for Curiosity Quills Press." %}

 If you have Kindle Universe, you can read it for free.
 If you don't have KU, and you're strapped for cash, you can buy the first part separately.

 * [*Silent Clarion*, Part 1: "The Geographic Cure"](http://www.amazon.com/dp/B00YLZI02U)
 * [The complete *Silent Clarion*](http://www.amazon.com/dp/B01MCWCSPA)

-{% include image.html src="/assets/images/fullsize/book-cover-silentclarion.jpg" alt="Cover for Silent Clarion" caption="Cover by Curiosity Quills Press" %}

 ## The Post-Breakup Working Vacation from Hell